linuxnoodle/goo-engine-linux-wrapper/README.md

 # Goo Engine Linux Build Wrapper
 This project provides a relatively comprehensive, automated toolkit for building, installing, and packaging [Goo Engine](https://github.com/dillongoostudios/goo-engine) (a fork of Blender with an emphasis on NPR) on Linux.
+THIS VERSION DOES NOT RUN.
+SOMEONE PLEASE FIX THIS.
+SOMEONE THAT IS HOPEFULLY NOT ME.

 ## Prereqs
 Before running the scripts, ensure you have the following installed on your Linux distribution (though I'm fairly certain the process should install most of these):